centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/discovery/administration.md

 Access to RestAPI, represented by *centreonv2*, requires credentials of a user with *Reach API Configuration* access.
 It is used for Host Discovery.

-Access to CLAPI requires credentials of an *Admin* user.
+Access to CLAPI requires the credentials of an *Admin* user.
 It is used for Service Discovery.

 > One user can be used for both accesses.
 Furthermore, users don't need